State Rep. charged with DWI; spotted doing burnouts, speeding near LSU campus

 BATON ROUGE - State Representative Larry Selders was arrested by troopers early Sunday morning when he was spotted doing burnouts near LSU's campus.

-State Police said Selders was spotted near the corner of East Boyd and Burbank Drives speeding and doing burnouts around 2 a.m.
+State Police said Selders was spotted around 2 a.m. near the corner of East Boyd and Burbank Drive, speeding and doing burnouts.

 Troopers said Selders took a field sobriety test and was arrested for DWI, reckless operation, and driving under suspension.